loganmhb/bckly.com/pages/about.markdown

 ---
-layout: page
-title: About
+title: about
-permalink: /about/
 ---

-I'm Logan, a programmer and sometimes-writer living in Brooklyn.
+Hello!
+I'm Logan.
+I'm a programmer, and I also enjoy writing, the board game Go, and growing vegetables (harder to do now that I live in New York).

+I mostly write about programming here, but maybe I'll find some other interesting things to talk about.